Three Gates Meditation

 - Arms hanging loose at the sides, without any tension.
 Bodhicitta does not strive.

 - Hands on the lap, left below, right on top; thumbs touching lightly in the center.
 Bodhicitta does not grasp.

 - The tip of the tongue rests against the front of the palate, and the lips form a gentle smile.
+Smiling (slightly raising the corners of the mouth) helps the mind to be observant, alert, and agile.
 Bodhicitta is quiescent and content.